 In this Transit Chat series, we will explore how transit funding is the foundation for transit equity.
 How are transportation projects currently funded on federal, state, and local levels?
 How do we secure transit funding to ensure we are moving towards an equitable future (a future that gives everyone the freedom and ability to get where they need to go in an affordable and reliable manner)?
 And how do we get to a future where fares are free, transit is abundant and ubiquitous, and communities are connected to opportunities to work, play, and thrive?

-Please watch our previous transit talks: Let’s Make It Rain for Transit and Transportation Equity in Practice to prepare for the series.
+This series has ended!
 You can also find the videos of all of the completed events in this series below.

 Previous Chats in this Series: